 Mircea Miclea is the 2017 Elisabeth Pilkington Rațiu Mental Health Awardee.

-Nominated for “his contribution to the development and support of research in the field of psychology, as well as for his contribution to the advancement of knowledge and formation of young researchers and specialists.
+Nominated for “his contribution to the development and support of research in the field of psychology, as well as for his contribution to the development of knowledge and competencies of young researchers and specialists.

-His numerous research projects have led to advances in the prevention and treatment of mental health issues, as well as of applied cognitive psychology.
-His published materials address either the broader audience (through media articles and books) or a specialized audience through internationally renowned journals.
+His numerous research projects have led to progress in the prevention and treatment of mental health issues, as well as of applied cognitive psychology.
+His published materials target the broader audience (through media articles and books), as well as a specialized audience through internationally renowned journals.

 Mircea Miclea is university professor with the Faculty of Psychology and Education Sciences, Department of Psychology, since 1996; director of Applied Cognitive Psychology Center since 2001, Babeș – Bolyai University chancellor between 2001 – 2004; editor and founder of Cognition, Brain, Behavior: An Interdisciplinary Journal; president of UNESCO Chair on Higher Education Management and Governance since 2001 and president of the Presidential Committee of education and research policies since 2006.
 Between 2004 – 2005, Mircea Miclea was Romanian Minister of Education and Research.

 Accredited cognitive- behavioral psychotherapist (National Association of Cognitive Behavioral Therapists) and principal psychologist in the field of Clinical Psychology and Psychotherapy (Romanian Psychological College), his areas of expertise include: applied psychotherapy and computer assisted counseling, development of evaluation instruments, applied cognitive psychology and education policies.